 I love the internet.
 Back when I was starting out my career in fashion publishing, the internet was definitely around, but it wasn’t anything like what it is now.
 Blogging wasn’t really taken very seriously.
 (Very few girls were even doing it, honestly.)
 If you wanted to be in fashion publishing, your best bet back then was to get a good internship at a recognized publication and work as hard as you could to get noticed.

 Fast forward a few years and the world of fashion and lifestyle blogging has changed drastically.
 What started out as a fun hobby for a few girls has evolved into a full-fledged industry that is projected to pull in $6.5 billion in 2019.
-It even has a name– Influencer Marketing.
+It even has a name – Influencer Marketing.
+Obviously, the more readers the blog has then the more money can be made which is why many of them will turn to companies such as OneSEO to help them improve their ranking on Google.
 These girls have figured out how to monetize being themselves and honestly… it’s kind of amazing.

 For me, I always thought my dream job was working in the magazine world.
 I’ve discussed this a lot in the past… how my dad’s sudden death drastically changed the course of my career and eventually led me to start my own blog.
 As it turned out, BLOGGING was truly my dream job… one I didn’t even know existed, one I didn’t even realize was a possibility.